behave/behave/docs/gherkin.rst

 It is very flexible but has a few simple rules that writers need to adhere to.

-Feature files contain a single `feature`_ and are named "*name*.feature".

-.. _`feature`: #features

 Line endings terminate statements (eg, steps).
 Either spaces or tabs may be used for indentation (but spaces are more portable).
 Indentation is almost always ignored - it's a tool for the feature writer to express some structure in the text.
-Most lines start with a keyword.
+Most lines start with a keyword ("Feature", "Scenario", "Given", ...)

 Comment lines are allowed anywhere in the file.
 They begin with zero or more spaces, followed by a sharp sign (#) and some amount of text.